For the ultimate Toronto beer crawl, see how many of these 10 breweries and bars you can cross off your list during your stay.

 One of the original purveyors of craft beer in the city, Birreria Volo has an impressive list of brews on tap and an even more impressive list of bottled beer.
 Located in Little Italy, it’s sister outlet, Bar Volo had to close after 25 years but will be reopening in the near future in the Yonge Street area.

 With loads of craft beers, a wide selection of sausages and tasty duck fat fries to munch on, there is a reason why this King Street West German-style beerhall is always packed to the brim.
-Conveniently located in Toronto’s Fashion District, you can sip cold brews right in the heart of the city’s vibrant club scene.
+WVRST is conveniently located in Toronto’s Fashion District, so you can sip cold brews right in the heart of the city’s vibrant club scene.

 Toronto’s abundance of breweries and bars make the city an ideal destination for beer connoisseurs and enthusiasts alike.
 Sample the best Toronto has to offer, one beer at a time.